liamcottle/reticulum-meshchat/README.md

 - Supports sending an announce to the network.
 - Supports setting a custom display name to send in your announce.
 - Supports viewing and searching peers discovered from announces.
+- Supports auto resending undelivered messages when an announce is received from the recipient.

 ## Beta Features